 Housesitting in Australia during Covid 19

 On March 11, 2020 the World Health Organisation declared the Covid-19 outbreak a global pandemic.

 Eight days later on March 19, 2020 the Australia PM announced that all Australians should return home to Australia and it’s border would be closed to all non-citizens.

 Australia was also one of the few countries in the world that banned their citizens from leaving their own country – without an approved exemption.

 It is worth noting that this ban was only lifted recently on Nov 1, 2021.

-Fortunately, we were house sitting in Oz when the corona virus outbreak was unfolding.
+Fortunately, we were housesitting in Australia during Covid, in fact when the corona virus outbreak was unfolding.